andreas-steffens/btree-framework-testbench/README.md

 				array-iter		- selects array iterators
 				keysort-iter	- selects keysort iterators
-				app				- switches test bench to application testing mode
+				app				- switches test bench to application testing mode example			- runs the code of an example as it is displayed in the "quick overview" documentation

 -app			selects an application name for real world testing
 				purposes, in case the application testing mode has